ergonode/docker/README.md

 ```
 Q: This is awesome, how can i thank you?
 A: No problem.
-Just send me an email to daniel.marynicz@strix.net and attach a beer
+Just send me an email to team@ergonode.com and attach a beer
 ```

 ```
 Q: This is bullshit, how can i thank you for this crap?
 A: No problem.
-Just send me an email to daniel.marynicz@strix.net but don't forget attach a beer
+Just send me an email to team@ergonode.com and attach a beer
 ```